gschool-blue-ocean/instructor-hub-old/README.md

 # Database Organization

 The seed file is organized, and comes with a table of contents that aids finding tables or functions of interest.
 This aids future developers in adding or modifying database tables, relationships, or features.
+References to "gid" in tables indicate ASANA-specific identifiers that can be replicated and accessed in the database.

 # Data Security